 Refresh Old Messages

-By default, messages will expire after 2 years regardless of the "until date" setting (or lack thereof) in the scheduling instruction.
-This is intended to prevent orphaned messages from being sent in perpetuity.
-Though messages will automatically expire after 2 years, they can be manually "refreshed" at any time to reset the timer.
+By default, messages will expire after 2 years regardless of the "until date" setting (or lack thereof) in the scheduling instruction unless they are updated or refreshed.
+This is intended to prevent orphaned messages from being sent forever.
+Though messages will automatically expire after 2 years, they can be manually "refreshed" at any time to reset the 2 year time limit.
 This is done by sending a message to your Mail Boss address with "#refresh" followed by a space and a message ID in the subject line like this:

 Subject: #refresh 3n6c86ot591qgdul0l6kuag2t444d6u5jrb4auo1